 Of course, we nodded and agreed.
 But we were still secretly impressed with the prototype, which ran on a patented hull and turned with uncommon steadiness and precision.

 Turned out Scism wasn’t kidding.
 The flaming red 42-footer powered by quad 300-hp Mercury Verado outboard engines that Miami-based MTI dealer Larry Goldman of Xtreme Powerboats delivered to the first buyer exceeded all expectations.
 Since then, the company has finished eight more 42-footers.
 Hull No. 10 is almost done, and hulls No. 11 and No. 12 will be finished in time for the upcoming Miami International Boat Show.

 As for hull No. 9, you’re looking at it.
 And with its metallic silver finish, it might just be the sharpest one yet.
 Like all but two of the 42-footers, even those slated for MTI’s Miami display, quad 300-hp Mercury Verado outboard engines power the latest model delivered in mid-December to a client in Miami.
 (One model sports triple Seven Marine 557 outboards, another has quad 350-hp Verados.)
-With that power package, the boat tops out at 70 mph according to Tim Gallagher, the company’s sales and marketing manager.
+With that power package, the boat tops out at 70 mph according to Tom Stuart, the company’s Sales and Client Relations.

 Want to read more?
 Click here to download the latest issue of Speed on the Water Magazine now at no charge.

 Sources: www.boatingmag.com; Eric Colby; January 28, 2015. www.SpeedontheWater.com; Matt Trulio; January, 2015.